sullichrosu/Njobvu-AI/paper.md

 # Statement of need

 Advancements in computer vision and machine learning techniques have led to increasing usage for applied research.
-Many groups use images, video, and acoustic data for projects across disciplines are interested in computer vision and machine learning to improve data processing workflows or solve novel problems.
+Many groups who use images, video, and acoustic data for projects across disciplines are interested in computer vision and machine learning to improve data processing workflows or solve novel problems.
 Unfortunately, using computer vision and machine learning requires substantial preparation prior to extracting information from unlabeled images, video, and audio data.
 Researchers typically start by labeling a subset of data with classes of interest.
 Labeled data are used to train object-recognition models to identify objects in new images.

-Currently there are many cloud-based and desktop tools to label training data, but often have limits around file size, multiple users, and proprietary software.
+Currently there are many cloud-based and desktop tools to label training data, but they often have limits around file size, multiple users, and proprietary software.
 These restrictions limit broad application and offer few options for working outside the web environment.
 Additionally, few tools allow users to train a custom computer vision model while retaining control over the training parameters and data ownership.
 Training custom models is therefore limited to experienced users of command-line programming or paid services.
 Here, we present Njobvu-AI (pronounced N-joh-voo AI), a free open-source tool that can be used both offline and online.

 # Overview